 The Protection of Information Bill remains an imminent threat to freedom and transparency, and should be scrapped and redrafted, the Right 2 Know campaign announced this week.

 The campaign, which formed exactly one year ago with the aim of protecting access to information and accountability in government, made its outcry just days before Parliament is scheduled to finalise the draft.

 The Bill is a replacement of apartheid-era secrecy legislation.
 Critics say the Bill will institutionalise corruption and punish whistleblowers, ordinary citizens, and journalists who expose state secrets exposing government wrongdoing.

 Media analysts say the Bill will bring the death of investigative journalism and free reporting in South Africa.

 “The Bill does nothing to protect our right to access information.
-Mail & Guardian.
+The preponderance is always toward secrecy in every clause,” Murray Hunter, Right 2 Know national coordinator, told the Mail & Guardian.

 This campaign is calling for Parliament to redraft the Bill in its entirety with public consultation, and without input from the ministry of state security.